Discover our journeys by location

 Across five unforgettable days and four nights staying exclusively inside the World Heritage Listed Uluṟu-Kata Tjuṯa National Park, you are invited on an immersive desert journey that celebrates ongoing culture, landscape, and connection.

-Across five days and four nights alongside Aṉangu and carrying only a daypack, you are invited to walk in their footsteps as part of an immersive desert journey that celebrates ongoing culture, landscape, and connection.
+Across five unforgettable days and four nights staying exclusively inside the World Heritage Listed Uluṟu-Kata Tjuṯa National Park, you are invited on an immersive desert journey along the Uluru Kakararra Trail that celebrates ongoing culture, landscape, and connection.
 Together, we will walk 54 kilometres between two global icons: from the soaring domes of Kata Tjuṯa to the monolithic and mesmerising Uluṟu.
-Along the desert trail of geographic wonders, cresting dunes, and Mulga woodlands, we hear ancestral stories, learn of caring for Country, and savour the perceptible energy of Australia’s Red Centre.
+Each remarkable day ends with refreshments, feasting, and rest in cosy beds at our superb environmentally sensitive accommodation, plus reinvigoration at our Private Lodge’s Wellness Centre.

 Uluṟu-Kata Tjuṯa Signature Walk